 The publisher who has access to the handle credentials.
 The payment information is masked once entered and we use a third party processor for the payments.
 The Twitter finance operations team that oversees the payments will have views into the payees to support the business process.

 Why haven’t I been paid yet?

 There is a $100 USD or your market's equivalent threshold for processing payments.
 Once a publisher hits this threshold, the payments will be sent out.

 If you have any questions regarding the status of any of your open payments, please contact us at email@example.com.

 FAQs on PublishingArrow down icon

 How do I monetize the videos?

 During the video uploading flow, publishers will select the “Monetize this video checkbox” to opt in a video to the program.
-Publishers are required to select at least one category that describes the content.
+Publishers are required to select one category that describes the content.